 The Golden hour is a period shortly after sunrise or before sunset during which light is redder and softer than when the sun is higher in the sky.

-The blue hour is a period of twilight in the morning and in the evening, when the sun is at a significant depth below the horizon and when the residual, indirect sunlight takes on a predominantly blue shade.
+The blue hour is a period of twilight in the morning and the evening, when the sun is at a significant depth below the horizon and when the residual, indirect sunlight takes on a predominantly blue shade.

 Perspective – Travel Photography tips

 Always aim for a different perspective.
-Either plan for top view or a bottom view image or point your camera at an oblique angle.
+Either plan for a top view or a bottom view image or point your camera at an oblique angle.
 Having a different perspective than eye level can produce some intriguing images.